Exponential self-similar mixing by incompressible flows: First example: pinching

 \section{First example: pinching}

 In this section we verify Assumption~\ref{ass} for $s=1$ and for every $1 \leq p<\infty$.
-In fact, we do this by constructing a velocity field and a solution on $\R^2$, both compactly supported in the open unit square $\Qone$, for every $s$ and $p$ such that $p$ is strictly below the critical exponent for the embedding of $W^{s,p}$ in the Lipschitz class, that is,
+In~fact, we obtain slightly more.
+We construct a velocity field $u_0$ and a solution~$\rho_0$ of the continuity equation \eqref{e:continuity} on~$\R^2$, both compactly supported in the open unit square $\Qone$, where the velocity has Sobolev regularity $W^{s,p}$, and we do so for each $s$ and $p$ such that $W^{s,p}$ does not embed continuously in the Lipschitz class, that~is,